US Justice Department begins releasing government Epstein files

 “Any person who attempts to conceal or scrub the files will be subject to prosecution under the law,” Democratic Representative Ro Khanna, one of the law’s sponsors, posted on social media on Thursday.

-The official account for the Democratic Party, meanwhile, underscored Blanche’s comments that the release will be partial and ongoing.
+The official account for the Democratic Party, meanwhile, underscored Blanche’s comments that Friday’s release would be partial.

 “Trump’s DOJ will not comply with today’s release deadline for the Epstein files,” the party wrote.
 “All files were required by law to be released today.”